Help Fuel Caroline's Campaign...Donate so she can spread her word!

 A graduate of Oswego High School and Waubonsee Community College with an AAS in Health Information Technology, Caroline's roots are firmly planted in the area.

-Divorced for over 12 years, she has raised her two teens in a single-adult household with the help of her family over th
+As a single mother for over 12 years, Caroline has raised her two teens with true Illinois values with her family by he

 Mother.